madpsy/aisdecode/ingester/decoders/README.md

 Type 8 messages have had their 56 bit header bits already stripped and available in the JSON already Type 6 messages have had their 88 bit header bits already stripped and available in the JSON already

+SafeGetUint (and SafeGetSint if needed) should be used from bithelpers

 When adding a new decoder ensure to add its description to disseminator/web/asm.json

 Get list of received binary messages: